Skagit County, Washington

 Skagit County comprises the Mount Vernon-Anacortes, WA Metropolitan Statistical Area, and is included in the Seattle-Tacoma, WA Combined Statistical Area.
-It is located in the Puget Sound region.
+It is located in the Puget Sound region, and it is known for its strong agricultural sector and annual tulip festival.

 Geography

 According to the United States Census Bureau, the county has a total area of 1920 sqmi, of which 1731 sqmi is land and 189 sqmi (9.8%) is water.
-It is noted for its broad, fertile valley of the Skagit River, a center for cultivation of tulips and strawberries.
+It is noted for its broad, fertile valley of the Skagit River, a center for cultivation of tulips, blueberries, and strawberries.
+Over 500 acre of tulips are grown in Skagit County, comprising 75 percent of the American commercial output with $20 million in annual gross income.